 - The student being unaware of policy and application procedures for interruptions and/or extensions for coursework/assessment.
-It is ultimately the student's responsibility to ensure that they are aware of all policies and procedures relevant to their degree; - Work commitments that do not contribute significantly towards the student's programme of study or future employability; - Vacations such as expeditions, recreational sporting activities or long term holidays; - Inadequate planning and time management; - Normal pregnancy (excluding standard maternity leave entitlement); - Difficulties with English language (including delays as a result of proofreading); - Computer or other equipment failure where use of an alternative is possible or any loss of work was avoidable.
+It is ultimately the student's responsibility to ensure that they are aware of all policies and procedures relevant to their degree. - Work commitments that do not contribute significantly towards the student's programme of study or future employability. - Vacations such as expeditions, recreational sporting activities or long-term holidays. - Inadequate planning and time management. - Normal pregnancy (excluding standard maternity leave entitlement). - Difficulties with English language (including delays because of proofreading). - Computer or other equipment failure where use of an alternative is possible, or any loss of work was avoidable.